Menkli/AppDev_EOT_Menk/README.md

 **OBJECTIVE**
 Objective of this project was to build a complete map, making use of Python/arcpy.
-Much of my former (and future) project work consists of updating text elements in many numerous maps in ArcMap.
+Much of my former (and future) project work consists of updating text elements in numerous maps in ArcMap.
 Opening, checking and updating each and every map is tedious and time-consuming.
 Therefore it was my objective to explore and utilize the arcpy mapping module by creating a complete map from scratch.
 In addition to it's possibilities, I also encountered it's limitations compared to working within ArcMap directly - which was also part of the learning process.